holochain-open-dev/templates/README.md

 1b.
 If you already have an existing project, run this inside a `nix develop` shell:

 `hc scaffold template get https://github.com/holochain-open-dev/templates`

+WARNING!
+If you use the app template, you will encounter [this issue](https://github.com/holochain/scaffolding/issues/135).
+The quick fix is to upgrade the version of `holochain_integrity_types` in the workspace's Cargo.toml.